-You are outside and your toddler starts screaming because he does not want to leave, or is insisting he wants something.
-You are at home trying to get your toddler to follow your instructions, and he starts screaming.
-Do these situations seem familiar?
-We’ve been there, and we know how hard it is to control toddler tantrums!
-Many of us would succumb to shouting back at them or snap and tell them to stop screaming, but will they listen?
-The answer is NO!
-Our kids are not intentionally being "terrible", it is just that we might not be talking to them in ways that they'll listen!
+You are trying to get your toddler to follow your instructions, but instead of complying, he says “NO!” and it soon escalated into a screaming/crying tantrum.
+Does this sound familiar?
+As mums ourselves, we’ve been there!
+Many of us might succumb to shouting back at them or snap and tell them to stop screaming, but will they listen?
+Most likely not!
+However, our kids are not intentionally being "terrible", it is just that we might not be talking to them in ways that they'll listen!

-In this post, we'll like to share the tips and techniques that we have learnt from books and research and also through our own experiences, on how you can communicate to your kids.
+In this post, we'd like to share some tips and techniques you can use to communicate to your kids.
 We don’t claim to be experts, but are regular moms striving to implement these tips in our daily communication with our kids as well!

 1) The only way to get through to a child and change their behavior is to acknowledge their feelings